Miguel Mansur: Humans rights

 As the first openly gay party leader in Aruba, Mansur and his party unequivocally advocate for equal rights for the LGBT community including marriage equality.

 Immigration

 His party campaigned for the regularization of the roughly 20,000 undocumented persons in Aruba and their integration into the formal economy and society.

 Netherlands

 He campaigned for closer relations to the Netherlands and is a supporter of the Landspakket or country agreement between Aruba and the Netherlands.

 Social policy

 His stances are very progressive and his party was the first to include abortion and euthanasia as part of its platform along with the legalization of recreational cannabis.

+Member of the Parliament of Aruba (2021–2025)

+Mansur was elected to the Parliament of Aruba (Staten) following the 2021 general election as the sole representative and parliamentary leader of the newly founded party ACCION 21.
+From the opposition, his parliamentary work focused on legislative initiatives; private member's bills, motions and amendments.
+He also exercised critical parliamentary oversight, including over eight hundred written questions to ministers, challenging the government on the secretive Eagle LNG deal, the corruption scandal at Arubahuis etc.

+Private member’s bills

+During his term, Mansur introduced or co-introduced four private member’s bills, including initiatives relating to marriage equality, parental leave, electoral reform, and soft-drug policy.
+These initiatives included: